Pungyeon/required/README.md

 So, thank you so much for reading this article!
 Feedback is extremely  welcome (both on the article and the package).
 Package contributions are also very welcomed!

-If you would like to reach out to me, find me on Twitter: @ifndef_lmj, or contact me via. e-mail on lasse@jakobsen.dev
+If you would like to reach out to me, find me on Twitter: @ifndef_lmj, or contact me via. e-mail on: lasse@jakobsen.dev